-Pekin ducks are one of the most popular breeds kept in the United States both in backyards and on homesteads across the country.
-Pekin ducks are a multi-purpose breed, meaning they have traditionally been raised both for egg and meat production.
+Pekin ducks are among the most popular breeds kept in the United States, both in backyards and on homesteads across the country.
+Pekin ducks are a multi-purpose breed, meaning they have traditionally been raised for egg and meat production.

 Pekin Duck Breed History

 The Pekin duck breed has been domesticated for more than 2,000 years.
 While the exact origin of the breed still often sparks dispute among historians, Pekin ducks were most likely developed in Southeast Asia.